mcpmessenger/glazyr-control/README.md

 - `glazyrDeviceId`: generated automatically if missing

 By default, the current build uses the provisioned Function URL baked into `glazyr-extension/dist/background.js`.

+## Security notes (important)

+- **Never commit** Google service account keys.
+If a key is pasted/shared, **revoke/rotate it immediately**.
+- If you cannot store service account JSON in Lambda env vars (size limits), use AWS SSM/Secrets Manager and load it at runtime (next step).

 ## Safety model (high level)